Aberdaron: Transport

 Aberdaron lies at the western end of the B4413 road.
 The road runs east to Llanbedrog, where it connects with the A499 Pwllheli to Abersoch road.

 Bardsey Boat Trips operates passenger ferries between Porth Meudwy and Bardsey Island.
-These are supplemented by Enlli Charters, who sail between Pwllheli and the island.
-At low tide, the ferry boat has to be hauled up to the boathouse by tractor before passengers can disembark.
+These are supplemented by Enlli Charters, which sails between Pwllheli and the island.
+At low tide, the ferry boat has to be hauled up to the boathouse by specialised equipment before passengers can disembark.